 - Support to reforms in 3 main areas: good governance; rule of law and fundamental freedoms; sustainable economic and social development, trade and investment,

-- Deep and Comprehensive Free Trade Areas (DCFTA).
+- Association Agreements and Deep and Comprehensive Free Trade Areas (DCFTA).

-2/ Multilateral dimension provides a new framework for exchange and cooperation, via:
+2/ Multilateral dimension provides a new forum for exchange and cooperation, via:

-- Thematic platforms to foster exchanges of best practices on issues of mutual interest: good governance, economic integration and growth, energy security and transport, contacts between people,
+- Thematic platforms to exchange best practices on issues of mutual interest: good governance, economic integration and growth, energy security and transport, contacts between people,

 - Flagship initiatives, which are regional cooperation projects in the fields of: energy, environment, response to disasters, border management, support to small businesses.

 Partnership with civil society is also a key priority.
 Several initiatives were put in place to support civil society organisations in Eastern Partnership countries, such as: Civil Society Forum, Neighbourhood Civil Society Facility.